lukaszbudnik/pintor/ARCHITECTURE.md

 └── ...
 ```

-## Page Space Utilization Optimization (v2)
+## Page Space Utilization Optimization (Version 1.1.0)

 ### Problem Statement

-In Pintor v1, when writing entries larger than the remaining page space, the system would flush the current page (wasting free space) and start the spanning entry on a new page.
+In Pintor version 1.0.0, when writing entries larger than the remaining page space, the system would flush the current page (wasting free space) and start the spanning entry on a new page.
 This led to significant space waste, especially with mixed workloads containing both small and large entries.

 ### Solution Architecture

-Pintor v2 introduces an intelligent page space utilization optimization that eliminates unnecessary page flushes by utilizing available space for spanning entry first parts.
+Pintor version 1.1.0 introduces an intelligent page space utilization optimization that eliminates unnecessary page flushes by utilizing available space for spanning entry first parts.

-#### Before Optimization (v1)
+#### Before Optimization (Version 1.0.0)

 ```mermaid
 graph TD